Volodymyr Yezerskiy

-Volodymyr Ivanovych Yezerskiy (Володимир Іванович Єзерський; born 15 November 1976) is a former professional Ukrainian football defender.
-He also played for the Ukraine national team in 1998–2008.
+Volodymyr Ivanovych Yezerskiy (Володимир Іванович Єзерський; born 15 November 1976) is a Ukrainian former professional footballer who played as a defender.
+He also played for the Ukraine national team from 1998 till 2008.
 Yezerskiy is a Distinguished Master of Sports (2005).

 Career

 Club

 Yezerskiy started his professional football career in 1997 in Karpaty Lviv.
 Two years later, he was picked up by Ukrainian giants, Dynamo Kyiv, and, later, by Kryvbas Kryvyi Rih.
 In 2000, Yezerskiy left to Dnipro Dnipropetrovsk, where he became an integral part of the team.
 On 20 June 2007 he was signed by FC Shakhtar Donetsk on a 3-year deal with a transfer fee of €1.2 million from Dnipro Dnipropetrovsk.
 He was loaned out to Zorya Luhansk during the winter break of the 2009–10 Premier league season.

 National

 Yezerskiy played his first international game for the Ukraine national team on 15 July 1998 against the Poland national football team.
 However, after his successes in Dnipro, he became a regular player of the national team squad.
 He helped Ukraine qualify for their first World cup in 2006.
 Ukraine managed to get to the quarterfinals, losing to eventual world champions Italy.